Teach Your Puppy To Walk With A Head Collar

 Get your puppy used to the Canny Collar first

-A headcollar can feel strange to a dog that has never worn one before, a little bit like us when we wear a watch for the first time.
+A head halter can feel strange to a dog that has never worn one before, a little bit like us when we wear a watch for the first time.
 To make wearing it a positive experience, get your puppy used to it over a short period of time before putting it on him.

-Let your pup just sniff it at first and make this a positive experience by rewarding him with his favourite treat.
+Let your pup just sniff it at first and make this a positive experience by rewarding him with his favorite treat.
 Take the collar away and then a few minutes later, repeat the process.
 Perhaps do this three or four times a day for the first two or three days.

 Put the collar on your pup